 - When a person uses an app, they need to understand how the tasks / goals within the app benefit them.

 - Knowledge helps people shift their attitudes towards behavior change and helps them advance along in their journey.

 Example: MyFitnessPal tracks diet and exercise.
-It provides educational snippets about the food and feed entries, which can influence future decisions.
+It provides educational snippets about the food and food entries, which can influence future decisions.

 It uses two colors to indicate the positive or negative direction.
 And it can stick with you.
 Next time in the restaurant, you may choose salmon because the app marked it as a good choice.
 It’s more powerful than just thinking in terms of the grams and calories.
-You take home that snippet of knowledge with you that influences your future actions, whether you are dining out or grocery shopping.
+That snippet of knowledge influences your future actions, whether you are dining out or grocery shopping.